It is a method of using event message routine as a function of Visual Basic .NET.(It is called VB .NET later)

 End Sub

-To use the event, it is necessary to set the window handle of the application to the driver.
+To use the event, it is necessary to set the

 Use the following function for event setting.